ak149/Time-Series-Forecasting/README.md

 - constant variance
 - an autocovariance that does not depend on time.

-More details can be foung out in [this article](https://www.analyticsvidhya.com/blog/2015/12/complete-tutorial-time-series-modeling/)
+More details can be found out in [this article](https://www.analyticsvidhya.com/blog/2015/12/complete-tutorial-time-series-modeling/)

 However, it might not always be possible to make visual inferences.
 So, more formally, we can check stationarity using the following: